ropensci/USAboundaries/README.md

     install.packages("USAboundaries")

+Almost all of the data for this package is provided by the [USAboundariesData package](https://github.com/ropensci/USAboundariesData).
+That package will be automatically installed (with your permission) from the [rOpenSci package repository](http://packages.ropensci.org/) the first time that you need it.

-Or you can install the development version from GitHub using [devtools](https://github.com/hadley/devtools).
+Or you can install the development versions from GitHub using [devtools](https://github.com/hadley/devtools).

     devtools::install_github("ropensci/USAboundaries")
     devtools::install_github("ropensci/USAboundariesData")